Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 5/DND Session 43.md

 - One person can make them flesh once more.
 Bring them back, and carry their message/soul, known as [[The carvinger]]
 	- **THIS IS ABOUT [[VERENA]]**
 She is the stitching that can bring these beings back home, to where they belong.
 Her mind is capable of handling the overwhelming presence of these being.
+They can be made whole by the use of three ancient runes.
+[[Verena]] has not seen the original runes but she has seen a derivative of one of them in her mind.

 ### Osteomancy
 She's having to ask around for more information on Osteomancy, held behind lock and key.
 Bound with iron.